Adalab/modulo-4-evaluacion-final-AlbaGG25/README.md

 The following project is an API that allows to create, read, update and delete elements.

+There is an authenticacion process where you can sign up as user and login.

 ### Get list of all the books in the library
 request GET /api/books